Electribal Memories

-Electribal Memories is the first album by house-music group Electribe 101.
-It was originally released in 1990 and reached number 26 in the UK Albums Chart.
-The album includes the singles "Tell Me When the Fever Ended" (#32 in the UK Singles Chart), "Talking with Myself" (UK #23), "You're Walking" (UK #50) and a cover of the Jesse Rae / Odyssey song "Inside Out" (UK #77).
+Electribal Memories is the debut album by English electronic music group Electribe 101.
+It was released in 1990 and reached number 26 in the UK Albums Chart.
+The album includes the singles "Tell Me When the Fever Ended" (No. 32 in the UK Singles Chart), "Talking with Myself" (UK No. 23), "You're Walking" (UK No. 50) and a cover of the Jesse Rae / Odyssey song "Inside Out" (UK No. 77).
+The St. Petersburg Times concluded that Electribal Memories "is the most consistent dance album of the past year, a focused collection that concentrates on the fundamentals of house music and skillfully avoids the pitfalls that have marred numerous full-length projects by other dance-oriented artists."

 The album was re-released in 1998 with three remixes of "Talking with Myself," which had gained popularity that year and was again released as a single, reaching number 39 in the UK Singles Chart.
 In 2002, the album was reissued again under the title The Best of Electribe 101 Featuring Billie Ray Martin.
 The album has never been released in the United States, and the first pressing was only available as an import, despite the release of the album's singles there.

-A second album,”Electribal Soul” was shelved before its release but was finally released on 18 March 2022 after 30 years to much critical acclaim, with early showings in the upper parts of the UK itunes chart.
+A second album, Electribal Soul, was shelved until 2022.